MonkeManX/monkemanx.github.io/content/articles/Where_the_Eiffel_Tower_is_is_not_obejctive.md

 In this case, the more complex, subjectivist account offers **greater explanatory power**.
 That is, it explains phenomena that a purely objective model cannot, especially the ambiguity, flexibility, and context-dependence inherent in how we use language.

 Recall the earlier example of poetry: If language were purely objective, we would be unable to explain why a technically well-crafted poem can be experienced as dull, while a structurally “weaker” poem can move someone deeply.
 This discrepancy is only understandable when we acknowledge the subjective component of linguistic meaning.
 The same logic applies, albeit to a lesser extent, even to factual, seeming sentences like “The Eiffel Tower is in Paris.”
-As I argued earlier, the **formulation**, **interpretation**, and **context** of such a sentence involve human choices and human experience — i.e., Dasein.
+As I argued earlier, the **formulation**, **interpretation**, and **context** of such a sentence involve human choices and human experience i.e. Dasein.

 ### The Fregean Distinction: Sense and Reference